HOW TO SPEND 7 DAYS IN ENGLAND – ITINERARY + TRAVEL TIPS

 Here are some of the best-rated hotels for each budget:

-Luxury Hotels in London – Ritz-Carlton is one of the top hotels – it is also conveniently located in the city center and quite close to Buckingham Palace.
+- Luxury – Ritz-Carlton is one of the top hotels – it is also conveniently located in the city center and quite close to Buckingham Palace.
 Click here for the best rates and more info.

-Mid-Range Hotels in London: This 3-star hotel Hampton by Hilton Waterloo has decent reviews– find out more about this hotel and get the best rates here.
+- Mid-Range – Hampton by Hilton Waterloo – This 3-star hotel has decent reviews– find out more about this hotel and get the best rates here.

-Located in Kent, Canterbury has been the seat of the spiritual head of the Church of England for several centuries – and is home to several UNESCO World Heritage sites, which include the Canterbury Cathedral, St Augustine’s Abbey, and St Martin’s Church.
+- It is home to a couple of UNESCO World Heritage sites, which include Canterbury Cathedral, St Augustine’s Abbey, and St Martin’s Church.

-The city is known for its ancient walls, originally built by the Romans, with cobblestone streets, timber-framed houses, and cute shops and restaurants.
+- The city is known for its ancient walls, originally built by the Romans, with narrow cobblestone streets, timber-framed houses, and cute shops and restaurants.

-The city center is small and you can get around on foot and see the main sights by walking.
+The city center is small, so you can get around on foot and see the main sights easily.

 Dover – 1 Day